Ramazan can help us make society more harmonious: Trump

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: US President Donald Trump and his wife Sunday greeted Muslims on the eve of Ramadan.
+WASHINGTON: US President Donald Trump and his wife Sunday greeted Muslims on the eve of Ramazan.

-WASHINGTON: US President Donald Trump and his wife Sunday greeted Muslims on the eve of Ramadan.
+WASHINGTON: US President Donald Trump and his wife Sunday greeted Muslims on the eve of Ramazan.